brian32768/corona_collector/README.md

 ## Run

-   python main.py

-This will store the data into a feature class.
+There are multiple executables here.

+These all store the data into local feature classes via Portal. hoscap.py     scrapes the HOSCAP site oha_beds.py   scrapes the OHA site for bed capacity data oha_cases.py  scrapes the OHA site AND reads feature data, for cases wa_cases.py   scrapes the WA site for cases

+This generates static HTML pages.
+Included in dashboards. generator.py  generates from OHA cases feature data
+	      using static/ and templates/

 ## Deploy

-I plan on installing it on a Debian machine and running it from cron every 4 hours.
+These are all run from cron on Debian machine.

 Source of data for OR and WA data